 Valued at an incredible $80 trillion, the stock market is an important part of the global economy.
 Not only is it an important source of capital for businesses, but it also provides investors with the opportunity to share in the profits of publicly-traded companies.

 When done right, investing in the stock market has the potential to grow your money as, historically, it offers a steady return on investment that outperforms money left sitting in a savings account.
-In this guide, you’ll learn everything you need to know about how to trade stocks including:
+In this beginners guide to trading stocks, you'll learn everything you need to know about starting a stock portfolio including:

 A stock is a type of investment/security that represents a portion of ownership in a company, with each unit of stock called a ‘share/shares’.
 It means that you, as the stockholder, own a portion of the company’s assets and are entitled to a part of the company’s profits, “dividends,” equal to the amount of stock that you own.

 When you are buying stocks, there is always a seller (or counterparty) to that purchase.
 Who that counterparty is would depend on the period that the purchase is made.
 These two market access types are classified into ‘primary', and ‘secondary' markets.

 This is when you are purchasing newly issued stocks directly from the company issuing them.
 Usually this would be during the IPO (or ‘initial purchase offering'), but could also be during private fundraising rounds pre-IPO.